 How important is market research in using SEO?

 Very.
 The more you know about a market, the more you know what the searchers in the market are looking for.
-That’s important to craft strategies with, from link building to content strategies.
+A better understanding of your customers is critical to a successful SEO strategy.
+It’s important to craft strategies with, from link building to content strategies.
+The knowledge gained from your market research will lead to more relevant keywords and higher-quality content.

 What is the best way to build a number of quality off-page links?
 As a small company, what would be the best way to obtain large influential sites to want to include us?